hkalbertl/web-image-categorizer/README.md

   * The author reserves the right to modify these terms at any time.
 Any changes will be updated in the README page.

 ## Limitations
-* WIC used the [context menu](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/user_interface/Context_menu_items) API to detect images with [images](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/menus/ContextType) context type.
-It may not work on images that are protected by security treatments.
-Such as webpages with right click disabled or images covered by other HTML elements.
+* WIC uses the [context menu](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/user_interface/Context_menu_items) API to detect images with the [images](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/menus/ContextType) context type.
+It may not work on images that are protected by security measures, such as webpages with right-click disabled or images covered by other HTML elements.

-## Having problems?
-Please check the [wiki](https://github.com/hkalbertl/web-image-categorizer/wiki) pages for more.

 ## License
 Licensed under the [MIT](http://www.opensource.org/licenses/mit-license.php) license.